 The key would be to make needed aviation assets available for experimentation to validate the concepts and once validated assure that the aviation assets remained available as necessary assets capabilities.
 The Corps commander’s and headquarters’ support would be critical to this assignment of available aviation assets.

 The briefings and working discussion that followed immediately and over the next several weeks worked well.
 Mutual agreement between the division and corps staffs developed, and areas of issue were resolved.
 Experimentation operations followed against various tactical and operational scenarios.

-The infantry application of air movement proved doable and applicable from the outset, providing sufficient aviation assets were made available.
+The infantry application of air movement proved doable and applicable from the outset, providing that sufficient aviation assets were made available.
 The tactical and operational movement of fires had a few more challenges given terrain and the larger aircraft necessary to apply the repositioning and movement possibilities posed by air mobility.
-Specifically, sling systems that could carry the weight of the divisions tube artillery and did not create a situation of oscillation and moment that would destabilized the aircraft in flight need to be developed.
-As well, the larger aircraft’s ability to move in the valleys and pass corridors that dominated the terrain in the division’s operational area.
+Specifically, sling systems that could carry the weight of the divisions tube artillery and did not create a situation of oscillation and moment that would destabilize the aircraft in flight needed to be developed.
+As well, the larger aircraft’s ability to move in the valleys and pass corridors that dominated the terrain in the division’s operational area needed practice in application.